-Responsible Health Authority: Responsible health authority is the individual designated responsibility for health care services.
+Responsible Health Authority: Responsible health authority is the individual or entity designated as having responsibility for health care services.

-RFP: Request for Proposal (and includes the plural).
+RFP: Request for Proposal (the singular includes the plural).

 The Joint Commission Accreditation - Ambulatory Care: The Joint Commission provides evidence of quality patient care strengthening community confidence, demonstrating to patients that ambulatory service, which is necessary and adequate, is commensurate to the community standards.
 The CCDC, as of the date of the RFP, does not possess The Joint Commission accreditation.